Ralim/IronOS/Documentation/Settings.md

 ### Setting: Screen contrast

 Display brightness.
-Higher values age the OLED faster but are brighter.
+Higher values age the OLED faster due to burn in.
+(However, it is notable that most of these screens die from other causes first.)

 On device help text: